battletatakai/A_Star_Project/README.md

 # Description
-An implementation of Backtracking and A* Search to solve a Sudoku Board.
+A Fork of Dhruv Panchal's Sudoku Solver that uses A* algorithm to solve Sudoku instead of a traditional backtracking algorithm.
 Built for CPSC 481 Artifical Intelligence course project at California State University, Fullerton.

 # Team Members
 * Julian Matuszewski